Identify Flood Insurance Customers

-By offering flood insurance as a part of your portfolio, you can make your clients aware of a key vulnerability in their coverage and more fully protect them, building trust and increasing potential for additional sales.
+By offering flood insurance, you can make your clients aware of a key vulnerability in their coverage and more fully protect them, building trust and increasing potential for additional sales.

 Before your area’s flood risk season, or in the weeks following flood conditions like heavy rains, flash floods, or winter storms, it’s a good idea to reach out to existing clients who do not carry flood insurance.
 Often, severe weather can underscore local flood risk and remind clients of the need for flood insurance.

 If you live and work in one of the more than 22,000 communities that participate in the National Flood Insurance Program (NFIP), there are potential customers in your area.